-The most challenging option is to submit your images, and exhibition proposal to galleries, museums or non-profit exhibition spaces that you have not worked with in the past.
-This requires research to figure out if your work is appropriate to each venue.
-Look on their web site, study past exhibits and internet search results for your preliminary investigation.
+The most challenging option is to submit your images, and exhibition proposal to galleries, museums, or non-profit exhibition spaces that you have not worked with in the past.
+This requires research to figure out if your work is appropriate for each venue.
+Look on their website, study past exhibits, and internet search results for your preliminary investigation.

 Consuming Conversations - A series of teacups about our consumer society.
 A concealed rod holds each stack of cups together in a precarious position.
 A position mirrored in our current economy of overspending and consuming without regard to realistic finances.